Adis Nurković: Kosovo

-Nurković was invited by coach Albert Bunjaki to play for the Kosovo national team based on Bunjaki's satisfactory impression of Nurković at Travnik.
-As he is married to a Kosovan citizen, he is eligible for Kosovo citizenship and FIFA's rules allow Nurković to play for any national side resulting from the break-up of SFR Yugoslavia as he was born during the country's existence.
+Nurković was invited by coach Albert Bunjaki to play for the Kosovo national team after Bunjaki was impressed by his performances at Travnik.
+As he is married to a Kosovan citizen from Prizren, he is eligible for Kosovo citizenship and FIFA's rules allow Nurković to play for any national side resulting from the break-up of SFR Yugoslavia as he was born during the country's existence.

 On 30 August 2016, Nurković received a call-up from Kosovo for the 2018 FIFA World Cup qualification match against Finland, but he was not available for this match after FIFA did not permit him to play for Kosovo due to problems with his documentation.
 On 2 October 2016, Nurković again received a call-up from Kosovo for the 2018 FIFA World Cup qualification matches against Croatia and Ukraine.
 Three days later, FIFA gave him permission to play for Kosovo.
 His debut with Kosovo came on 11 June 2017 in a 2018 FIFA World Cup qualification against Turkey after coming on as a substitute at 53rd minute in place of injured Samir Ujkani.

-Return to Bosnia and Herzegovina
+Unofficial return to Bosnia and Herzegovina

 After retiring from football, Nurković decided to return and represent Bosnia and Herzegovina in minifootball, where in June 2024 he was selected in the Bosnia and Herzegovina squad for 2024 EMF EURO, where he played in all five of Bosnia and Herzegovina's matches.